nitink-dev/echo-ui/README.md

-  # Endeavor Health Configuration Management Console (Copy)
+  # Endeavor Health Configuration Management Console

-  This is a code bundle for Endeavor Health Configuration Management Console (Copy).
-The original project is available at https://www.figma.com/design/UlD24pijmLriD3HJPw3ZpB/Endeavor-Health-Configuration-Management-Console--Copy-.
+  This is a code bundle for Endeavor Health Configuration Management Console.

   ## Running the code